gajus/eslint-plugin-flowtype/.README/rules/require-valid-file-annotation.md

 #### Options

 By default, this rule won't complain if there is no `@flow` annotation at all in the file.
-Passing a `"always"` option reports files missing those annotations as well.
+Passing a `"always"` option reports files missing those annotations as well, and additionally with `@no-flow` we can blacklist some files for this option.

 ```js
 {